 Southwest Region School District has several policies and procedures in place to ensure that meaningful collaboration occurs with tribes in the communities in which includes a survey, public meetings in each community, and an annual public meeting.
-In October 2022, the District sent a survey to each Tribal Council to get more information about the comprehensive program.
+In October 2023, the District sent a survey to each Tribal Council to get more information about the comprehensive program.
 This survey served as a method of evaluation and to identify needs that need to be addressed.
 In addition to the survey, a public meeting occurs in each community to discuss the comprehensive program.
 These meetings were in-person and via zoom in order to maximize participation.
 Tribal representatives are invited to attend this meeting.
 Below are the dates for which this meeting occurred and the Tribal Organization in that community.
-2/4/23 Aleknagik Tribal Council in Aleknagik; 9/14/22 Clarks Point Village Council in Clarks Point; 9/30/22 New Stuyahok Tribal Council in New Stuyahok; 10/13/22 New Koliganek Village Council in Koliganek; 9/13/22 Manokotak Village Council in Manokotak; 9/16/22 - Ekwok Village Council in Ekwok; 12/6/22 Togiak

-Traditional Council in Togiak; 9/22/22 Twin Hills Village Council in Twin Hills.
-An annual public meeting was held on April 25, 2023.
+10/28/24 Aleknagik Tribal Council in Aleknagik; 10/7/204 Clarks Point Village Council in Clarks Point; 09/17/24 New Stuyahok Tribal Council in New Stuyahok; 03/03/25 New Koliganek Village Council in Koliganek; 10/23/24 Manokotak Village Council in Manokotak;09/28/24 - Ekwok Village Council in Ekwok; 10/29/24 Togiak Traditional Council in Togiak; 10/1/24 Twin Hills Village Council in Twin Hills.
+An annual public meeting was held on March 17, 2025.
 The comprehensive program was presented and there was an opportunity for feedback and collaboration during this meeting all of these meetings.
 The collaboration efforts have resulted in broad support of continuing to provide, and expand where possible, distance learning opportunities for Yupik language acquisition courses that are taught by Yupik language experts.
-Another area of need is to provide resources that parents can use with their children to support teaching Yupik, especially for parents that do not speak Yupik.
-The district is including the Yugtun app on all district provided mobile devices and will promote this app to parents.
+The Indian Education PAC approved a resolution to be sent to the School Board to complete a comprehensive needs assessment for the Yup'ik Studies program.